SuperOfficeDocs/superoffice-docs/docs/database/whats-new/changes-in-7/authentication.md

 # Authentication

-Authentication was totally redesigned and rewritten in Seven.
+Authentication was redesigned and rewritten in SuperOffice 7.

 This impacts all our applications – Win, Web, Modules, Web Services, partner apps ...
 Everything A breaking change – simple recompilation will in many cases not be enough.